kHarshit/python-projects/README.md

 28. To implement merge sort.
 29. To implement quick sort.

+30. To implement breadth-first search.
+31. To implement depth-first search.

 *IN production...

 Note: Most of the above programs can be run directly from the command line.